Stress testing of banks: an introduction

 Supervisory Statement 31/15

-How the biannual stress scenario should be used
+How our stress tests should be used

 Clarification on IFRS 9 for 2017 ICAAP stress testing and capital planning